panemu/ngx-panemu-table/projects/demo/src/app/doc/installation/index.md

 };
 ```

-Replace the content of `app.component.ts` with the following code.
+Delete the content of `app.component.ts` and paste the following code.

 ```typescript name="app.component.ts"
 import { Component, inject } from '@angular/core';